mmiv-center/filter_dicom_by_tag/README.md

  - As an observation: If you run the docker container on MacOS and you mount external folders you will need to wait quite some time before an existing project is loaded.
 Partially this is caused by a slow file copy between the docker environment running Linux and the MacOS file system.
- It is faster to run this software on Linux.
+ It is faster to run the software on Linux.